pnp/sp-dev-fx-webparts/samples/react-bot-framework-sso/README.md

             - api://123a45b6-789c-01de-f23g-h4ij5k67a8bc/<YOUR_AAD_SCOPE_NAME>
     - Select API permissions
         - Click "API Permissions", select"Add a permission"
-        - Select "My APIs", YOUR_APP_ID, and enable YOUR_AAD_SCOPE_NAME scope \
+        - Select "My APIs", `YOUR_APP_ID`, and enable `YOUR_AAD_SCOPE_NAME` scope `\`
         Otherwise the non-admin user cannot use SSO.

 ### Setup Authentication via Azure Bot Services for the Bot

-[Check here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-3.0&tabs=aadv1) for more information about adding authentication to your bot.
+Check the [Add authentication to your bot via Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-3.0&tabs=aadv1) article for more information about adding authentication to your bot.

 - Add OAuth Connection for the bot to the Bot Channel Registration
     - In the Bot Channel Registration open the settings blade